Lesson Plans

 Strong Verbs: Action (can it be done?) --- pulls, slips, yells

-My labrador, Rampage, pulls the table cloth until the plate slips onto the floor and crashes, spilling the roast beef for her to gobble up.
+My Labrador, Rampage, pulls the table cloth until the plate slips onto the floor and crashes, spilling the roast beef for her to gobble up.

 "Stop!" yells Mom.